ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure Management.md

 - lower intracardiac filling pressures and reduce systemic vascular tone
 - effective in providing symptom relief in patients with pulmonary edema and in restoring end-organ perfusion for those with low cardiac output and high systemic vascular resistance
 - Nitroglycerine --> venous tone and ventricular preload
-- sodium nitroprusside - potent arterial and venous vasodilator --> both preload and afterload
+- sodium nitroprusside - potent arterial and venous vasodilator --> both preload and afterload --> risk for hypotension
+- Nesiritide --> intermediate b/w nitroglycerin and nitroprusside --> vs nitroglycerin more rapid reduction in pulmonary capillary wedge pressure and pulmonary vascular resistance --> but higher mortality and renal insufficiency
+- routine use of nesiritide is accordingly not recommended.
--
+- Serelaxin